zold-io/zold/README.md

 Each node calculates its own score.
-First, it takes the current timestamp in UTC [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601), for example `2017-07-19T21:24:51Z`.
-Then, it attempts to append any arbitrary text to the end of it and to calculate SHA-256 of the text in the hexadecimal format, for example:
+First, it takes the current timestamp in UTC [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601), for example `2017-07-19T21:24:51Z ` (with a trailing space).
+Then, it attempts to append any arbitrary text (has to match `[a-zA-Z0-9]+`) to the end of it and to calculate SHA-256 of the text in the hexadecimal format, for example:

 ```